Erwan35400/me/README.md

 Welcome, I'm Erwan, currently a student in Front-End Web Development at the Institut Marie-Thérèse Solacroup in Dinard.
 I am very interested in the developer's job and in the news of programming languages.

-### Code
+### I'm focus on 👀
-I'm coding currently with C, Python, HTML and CSS.
+I'm currently improving my skills of C, Python, HTML and CSS.
+I love learning and trying new things.

 ### Contact
 You can contact me by [LinkedIn](https://www.linkedin.com/in/ebrevault/) or [GitHub](https://github.com/erwanbrev).